by Tom Butler, 2009

 The Law of Proximity: Stimulus elements that are close together tend to be perceived as a group.

 The Law of Similarity: Similar stimuli tend to be grouped; this tendency can even dominate grouping due to proximity.

 The Law of Closure: Stimuli tend to be grouped into complete figures.

 The Law of Good Continuation: Stimuli tend to be grouped as to minimize change or discontinuity.

-The Law of Symmetry: Regions bound by symmetrical boarders tend to be perceived as coherent figures.
+The Law of Symmetry: Regions bound by symmetrical borders tend to be perceived as coherent figures.

-The Law Simplicity: Ambiguous stimuli tend to be resolved in favor of the simplest.
+The Law of Simplicity: Ambiguous stimuli tend to be resolved in favor of the simplest.

 A reasonable conclusion is that the practitioner heard what was expected.
 “Big Circle” is an important part of ATransC culture, and hearing this term after asking for someone in the Big Circle to comment is natural, especially considering the low quality of the sound file.
 The next step would be to imagine a story that would allow what was thought by the practitioner to have been said to make sense.
 Next, the listeners simply conform by hearing what they are told is present in the recording.